-If you would like other examples of documents, feel free to email Sam Cole (firstname.lastname@example.org) or Scott Steele (email@example.com).
+If you would like other examples of documents or have any other questions, please feel free to email Sam Cole (firstname.lastname@example.org) or Scott Steele (email@example.com).
 Please note that students who plan to declare an Independent Major during the course of a year should attend one of the two yearly Independent Major Mandatory Information Sessions.
 Emails about these sessions will be sent out a week in advance of the session.
-For 2018-2019, mandatory sessions are set for the following times/locations:
+For 2020-2021, the mandatory sessions is set for the following time/location:

 If students cannot make it to either of these sessions due to scheduling issues, they may contact Sam Cole or Scott Steele to set-up an appointment later in the semester or to learn about session alternative dates and times.

 An Independent Major is an option available to students who wish to pursue a field of study that cannot be met through an established Berea College major department.
-Students are free to propose majors, provided they meet the criteria in the Catalog & Student Handbook’s Definition of a Major.
+Students are free to propose majors, provided they meet the criteria in the Catalog’s Definition of a Major.
 While this list is not exhaustive, some examples of previously approved independent majors are: Appalachian Studies, Classical Studies or Classical Civilizations, and Sustainable Community Development.

 At least one term prior to when they plan to declare the major and submit their proposal, students interested in an Independent Major should talk with the Teaching Faculty members they would like to have as their primary and secondary Independent Major advisors.
 (Each advisor must be above the rank of instructor and a member of the Teaching Faculty from one of the departments with significant course work included in the proposed major curriculum.
 Normally, the primary advisor would be from the academic department in which the greatest number of courses would be taken.
 The secondary advisor should be chosen to provide the student with guidance in an area related to the field of study.).

-Completed proposals with all required signatures are submitted by the deadline each regular term to the Dean of Curriculum and Student Learning (located in Suite 320, Lincoln Hall), liaison to the Academic Program Council.
-The Council and/or Dean of Curriculum and Student Learning may accept, reject, or request that the student modify and resubmit the proposal.
+Completed proposals with all required signatures are submitted by the deadline each regular term to the Associate Vice President and Dean of Curriculum and Student Success (located in Suite 320, Lincoln Hall), liaison to the Academic Program Council (APC).
+The Council and/or Associate Vice President and Dean of Curriculum and Student Success may accept, reject, or request that the student modify and resubmit the proposal.
 If approved, copies of the final version are sent to the student and the Independent Major advisors and the original is kept in the student’s file in the Office of the Registrar.

 Proposals are subject to the following guidelines: